The Reading Room is open by appointment only.

 During your research appointment, you may bring a portable device for image or document capture, such as a digital camera, tablet, or phone.
 Flatbed scanners and flash photography are not allowed.
 A reproduction fee will be applied for high-resolution scans:

-Checks may be made out to the US Treasury.
+Checks must be made out to the US Treasury.

 I'm looking for information about a family member or other person that was stationed at the Newport Naval Base.
 How can I start?